Imperial time units: here come the nunes08 Aug 2004

 I caught an episode of Top Gear the other day.
 The rather excellent Jeremy Clarkson was talking about ‘driving very economically’ with an big Audi and mentioned all kinds of mpg (miles per gallon) measurements.
-For me, having lived in the metric system for all my life, conversion from ‘mpg‘ to ‘l/100km’ (liter/100 km) proved to be non-trivial.
+For me, as I have lived in the metric system for all my life, conversion from ‘mpg‘ to ‘l/100km’ (liter/100 km) proved to be non-trivial.
 Some research revealed the following stunning data:

 - Which gives us: 1 mile = 1760 yard or 1.609344 km